raunak-29/raunak-29/README.md

 - 👋 Hi, I’m @raunak-29
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Web development and c++ and python
+- 🌱 I’m currently learning as well as working as a Jr.Data Scientist using Python, Data Science, Machine Learning, NLP, LLMs, LangChain.
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me ...